 - PC(with glass fill)

-What information is needed for injection molding?
+What information is needed for China plastic injection molding companies ?

 The following are the items included in the calculation of actual injection molding manufacturing costs.
 Injection molding is deemed a primary manufacturing process.